RadOncSys/MC/README.md

 # MC

-Mocnte Carlo project for dosimetry modelling in the field of radiation oncology
+Monte-Carlo project for dosimetry modelling in the field of radiation oncology.

 History
 =======

 This project has started from the
 [EGS-Nova: An Adaptation of EGS in C/C++](http://rcwww.kek.jp/research/egs/epub/aap/js3nov98.html) many years ago.